-Is it spring yet where you are?
-I’m hearing rumors of East Coast snow and lying groundhogs!
-Seasons don’t really exist here in southern California — the days just turn from warm to hot without much fanfare.
-Good thing I have this pile of books to remember the wonder of spring!
+Does it feel like spring yet where you are?
+I’m hearing rumors of Mountain West snow, and more atmospheric rivers in California.
+Or maybe you live somewhere that seasons don’t really exist — and the days just turn from warm to hot without much fanfare.
+Good thing there are so many amazing books to help us remember the wonder of spring!

 1) And Then It’s Spring by Julie Fogliano and Erin Stead is a comforting reminder that the browns of winter will yield to the glorious greens of spring.
 Caldecott winner Erin Stead crafts a subtle color palette that balances the spare and lyrical words.
 And note the tiny house on a hill in the background — it’s my favorite part of the storytelling illustrations!